 Solution: Before removing the spark plug, wipe around the plug to remove all dirt and debris.
 Remove the plug and check its condition.
 Replace a spark plug that is very dark in color, has signs of wear, or is damaged.

 You can attempt to clean a mildly dirty spark plug with a wire brush and reuse it.
 I prefer to replace it.
 It is an inexpensive part and one of the primary items responsible for keeping your ECHO string trimmer running.

 Make sure your spark plug is gapped to the manufacturer’s specification, install the spark plug and securely attach the spark plug wire (boot).

 Plugged Fuel Filter Will Cause an ECHO String Trimmer Not to Start

-The fuel filter used on a ECHO string trimmer can be found in the fuel tank.
-This filter is used to strain fuel before it enters the fuel pick up tub.
+The fuel filter used on an ECHO string trimmer can be found in the fuel tank.
+This filter is used to strain fuel before it enters the fuel pick-up tube.
 It is designed to keep dirt and debris out of the fuel system.

 When the fuel filter becomes clogged with dirt, it will restrict the amount of fuel that is able to flow through the filter and into the fuel lines.
 This can keep your ECHO’s engine from getting the fuel it requires to start and run.

-Solution: Locate the fuel filter inside the fuel tank and replace a plugged filter.
-Replace the fuel if you find it is dirty as well.
+Solution: Locate the fuel filter inside the fuel tank and replace the plugged filter.
+Replace the fuel if you find it dirty as well.

 - Wipe around the fuel cap to remove any loose dirt so it doesn’t fall into the fuel tank once you remove the cap.